The Theory of Economic Complexity: The Single Capability Model

 \\

-showing that in this example the second eigenvector of the $M_{cc'}$ matrix or $ECI$ separate economies that are above or below average in their probability of having the only capability in the model.\footnote{At this point, it is worth noting a key property of eigenvectors, which is that they have a freedom of sign.
+showing that in this example the second eigenvector of the $M_{cc'}$ matrix or $ECI$ separate economies that are above or below average in their probability of having the only capability in the model.\footnote{At this point it is worth noting that a standard property of eigenvectors is that they have a freedom of sign.
 That is, if $e_c$ is an eigenvector of a matrix $M$ so is $-e_c$.
 This is trivial from the fact that if $Me_c=\lambda e_c$ then $M(-e_c)=\lambda (-e_c)$.
-This means that the eigenvector derivation of $ECI$ separates among economies based on their capability endowments, but is agnostic about which of the two clusters is the high-capability cluster.
-In the empirical literature, this is solved by iterating the system in eqs. \ref{eq:eci_system} to estimate $ECI$ starting from an initial condition that is correlated with the high-capability cluster (e.g. initializing the system with diversity $M_c$) and stopping at an even iteration.
-Other methods to estimate complexity empirical (e.g. \cite{atkin2021globalization} also rely on an initial guess).}\\
+This means that the eigenvector derivation of $ECI$ separates among economies based on their capability level, but is agnostic about which of the two clusters is the high-capability cluster.
+In the empirical literature, this is solved by iterating the system of eqns.~\eqref{eq:eci_system} to estimate $ECI$ starting from an initial condition that is correlated with the high-capability cluster (e.g. initializing the system with diversity $M_c$) and stopping at an even iteration.
+Other methods to estimate complexity empirically (e.g.~\cite{atkin2021globalization} also rely on an initialization guess).}\\

-Figure \ref{fig:single_cap} visualizes the matrices in the single capability model for a case involving an even number of economies and activities (10 economies and 20 activities).
+Figure~\ref{fig:single_cap} visualizes the matrices in the single capability model for a case involving an even number of economies and activities (10 economies and 20 activities).
 These graphical representations will help us develop our intuition when interpreting more complex models later.\\